 Optimal oriental: Kantstrasse's best Asian eats

-Such is the proliferation of oriental eateries in Berlin's Kantstrasse that local wits apparently dub it Kanton strasse.
+Such is the proliferation of oriental eateries in Berlin's Kantstrasse that local wits have apparently dubbed it Kanton strasse.

 Whatever the case, the thoroughfare is often referred to as Berlin's Chinatown, but don't expect pagoda-shaped phone booths or bobbing red lanterns.
 Kantstrasse is generally a fairly nondescript highway, and unfortunately, the same could be said for much of its food.